imagej/imagej.github.io/pages/Skeleton_analysis_video_tutorial.md

 {{\#widget:flash|width=824|height=740|swf=1/14/Skeleton-analysis-tutorial.swf}}

-This video tutorial was made and edited by  using [Wink 2.0 for Windows](http://www.debugmode.com/wink/).
+This video tutorial was made and edited by {% include Person content="Iarganda" %} using [Wink 2.0 for Windows](http://www.debugmode.com/wink/).

 The sample image used in the tutorial can be found here: